MikroElektronika/mikrosdk_click_v2/clicks/ezocarrierorp/README.md

 ### Application Task

-> Initializes the driver, performs the click default factory reset, and single point calibration with a calibration solutio with 225 mV ORP value.
+> Initializes the driver, performs the Click default factory reset, and single point calibration with a calibration solutio with 225 mV ORP value.

 ```c